Fast algorithms for Vizing's theorem on bounded degree graphs: Introduction

 \item There is a randomized \LOCAL algorithm that finds a proper $(\Delta + 1)$-edge-coloring of an $n$-vertex graph of maximum degree $\Delta$ in $\poly(\Delta)\log^2 n$ rounds. \end{enumerate} \end{theo}

+As in Theorem~\ref{theo:seq}, we made no attempt to optimize the exact dependence of the running time of the algorithms in Theorem~\ref{theo:dist} on $\Delta$, since we are primarily interested in the $\Delta = O(1)$ case.
+The explicit bounds our proof gives are $\tilde{O}(\Delta^{84}\,\log^5n)$ in the deterministic setting and $O(\Delta^{36}\,\log^2n)$ in the randomized one, but the rather large exponents of $\Delta$ can almost certainly be improved with a little more care.
+That being said, we doubt the dependence on $\Delta$ can be made, say, linear without substantial modifications to the proof approach.

-Let us say a few words about the significance of Theorem~\ref{theo:dist}.
+Let us now say a few words about the significance of Theorem~\ref{theo:dist}.
 For this discussion, we assume that $\Delta$ is constant.
-By the result of Chang \emph{et al.} \cite{CHLPU} mentioned earlier, every deterministic \LOCAL algorithm for edge-coloring with fewer than $2\Delta - 1$ colors requires at least $\Omega(\log n)$ rounds, while our deterministic \LOCAL algorithm takes $\tilde{O}(\log^5 n)$ rounds, getting one $\log n$ factor closer to this lower bound than \hyperref[theo:Christ]{Christiansen's algorithm}.
-The randomized algorithm in Theorem~\ref{theo:dist} is faster than all the previously known \LOCAL algorithms for edge-coloring with $\Delta + c$ colors where $c$ is independent of $\Delta$ (including the Su--Vu $(\Delta + 2)$-edge-coloring algorithm \cite{SV}).
-All the currently known distributed algorithms for $(\Delta + 1)$-edge-coloring are based on iteratively extending partial colorings using augmenting subgraphs.
-As we explain in \S\ref{subsec:overview_disjoint}, $O(\log^2 n)$ is a natural barrier for the round complexity of algorithms following this strategy, so improving our randomized \LOCAL algorithm seems to require a conceptually different approach.
+By the result of Chang \emph{et al.} \cite{CHLPU} mentioned earlier, every deterministic \LOCAL algorithm for edge-coloring with fewer than $2\Delta - 1$ colors requires at least $\Omega(\log n)$ rounds.
+The result of \cite{VizingChain} gave the first polylogarithmic upper bound $\tilde{O}(\log^{11}n)$, which was reduced to $\tilde{O}(\log^6 n)$ by Christiansen (Theorem~\ref{theo:Christ}).
+Our deterministic \LOCAL algorithm takes $\tilde{O}(\log^5 n)$ rounds, getting one more $\log n$ factor closer to the lower bound.
+At the same time, the randomized algorithm in Theorem~\ref{theo:dist} is faster than \emph{all} previously known \LOCAL algorithms---deterministic or randomized---for edge-coloring with $\Delta + c$ colors where $c$ is independent of $\Delta$ (including the Su--Vu $(\Delta + 2)$-edge-coloring algorithm \cite{SV}).
+Moreover, all the currently known distributed algorithms for $(\Delta + 1)$-edge-coloring are based on iteratively extending partial colorings using augmenting subgraphs.
+As we explain in \S\ref{subsec:overview_disjoint}, $O(\log^2 n)$ appears to be a natural barrier for the round complexity of algorithms following this strategy, so improving our randomized \LOCAL algorithm seems to require a conceptually different approach.
 Nevertheless, the following natural problem is still open:

 \begin{ques} Fix a constant $\Delta \in \N$.
 Is there a deterministic \LOCAL algorithm that finds a proper $(\Delta + 1)$-edge-coloring of an $n$-vertex graph of maximum degree $\Delta$ in $O(\log n)$ rounds?
 What about a randomized \LOCAL algorithm?
 A randomized \LOCAL algorithm that only takes $o(\log n)$ rounds? \end{ques}